 - Inform and communicate with parents/carers so that together we can support our young people to reach their full potential

-The Careers Programme at Horizons College entitles our learners to the following:
+The Careers Programme/curriculum at Horizons College includes the following:

 - Regular, quality Work Experience or supported internships within a variety of local businesses and organisations.
 Work placements are designed to be purposeful and challenging and support students with their career and transition aspirations.
 Where appropriate for the learner, internal work placements, work shadowing in local businesses and employer visits may be accessed as an alternative or additional experience of the world of work.

-- Access to local JobFests and Career Fairs (where appropriate for the learner).
+- Access to local Career Fairs (where appropriate for the learner).

-- Participation in Careers Week – once per academic year we invite a wide range of employers and specialists into the college to speak to learners about their job roles, skills and experiences, how they achieved their careers goals and what the learners can do if they are interested in that line of work.
+- Participation in Careers Week – once per academic year Horizons College invites a wide range of employers and specialists into the college to speak to learners about possible future careers, employment opportunities, education and/or training.

 - Access to our Enterprise Adviser: Cliff Puffett – Cliff is a representative from local business who is available to provide local business advice and guidance to learners.
 He also supports the College in developing an effective and comprehensive Careers Programme and with the engagement of other local companies and organisations (e.g. by helping us to: source quality Work Experience placements, organise employer engagement events and attract volunteers from industry to attend our Careers Week).